orangebowlerhat/pyramid/README.md

 pyramid does not traverse dependencies of the typelib.
 If the generated binding requires another binding, you will need to generate it.

 Objects in a typelib can have no members but still have methods.
 Supporting objects in c3 involves creating a struct, but a struct with no members is an error.
 To work around this limitation, a struct is created which contains a single `void*` called `unused`.
+The struct should not be allocated or used, it does not represent the actual object.

 Unfortunately, the binding may not be ready to use without manual tweaking.
 Elements of the typelib might conflict with c3's naming rules, reserved words or types.
 The generator attempts to resolve a few of these cases by replacing certain method names.